solidity-docs/.github/README.md

 That's it, now you can start translating!
 Make sure to create an issue with the [translations progress checklist](https://github.com/solidity-docs/translation-guide/blob/main/progress-checklist.md) in your repo to track the progress and please follow the recommendations outlined in the [maintainer guide](https://github.com/solidity-docs/translation-guide/blob/main/maintainer-guide.md).

-Once your translations is advanced and you have checked the first part of the [translations progress checklist](https://github.com/solidity-docs/translation-guide/blob/main/progress-checklist.md), please let us know and we will consider adding your translation to the [language flyout menu](https://docs.readthedocs.io/en/stable/localization.html#project-with-multiple-translations) of the offical Solidity documentation!
+Once your translations is advanced and you have checked the first part of the [translations progress checklist](https://github.com/solidity-docs/translation-guide/blob/main/progress-checklist.md), please let us know and we will consider adding your translation to the [language flyout menu](https://docs.readthedocs.io/en/stable/localization.html#project-with-multiple-translations) of the official Solidity documentation!

 ### Automation